-Every four years, as the country approaches presidential elections, U.S. Citizenship and Immigration Services receives a significant increase in naturalization applications.
-This rise is an expression of many long-time residents’ desire to not only achieve the dream of United States citizenship, but also participate in one of our most fundamental and valued traditions–open and fair elections.
-Often, these are our neighbors, who after years of contributing to our communities, have decided they were ready to fully participate in all of the privileges of their home.
-Unfortunately, this periodic jump in applications leads to processing backlogs, delaying the process for many Lawful Permanent Residents, or LPRs.
-As organizations that serve immigrant communities, you must rise to the challenge and encourage eligible immigrants to apply as soon as possible.
+Every four years, as the country approaches presidential elections, U.S. Citizenship and Immigration Services, or USCIS, receives a significant increase in naturalization applications.
+This rise is an expression of many long-time residents’ desire to achieve the dream of United States citizenship and participate in one of our most fundamental and valued traditions: open and fair elections.
+Often, these are our neighbors who, after years of contributing to our communities, have decided they were ready to fully participate in all of the privileges of their home.
+Unfortunately, this periodic jump in applications leads to processing backlogs — delaying the process for many Lawful Permanent Residents, or LPRs.
+As organizations that serve immigrant communities, you may ask how can we rise to the challenge and encourage eligible immigrants to apply as soon as possible.

 Embrace online citizenship platforms like Citizenshipworks

 Citizenshipworks allows applicants to independently complete their naturalization applications on devices connected to the internet.
 Introduce participants to the platform and help them register using any method you use to connect with your audience, including on social media and at naturalization presentations.
 Also, using CitizenshipWorks at naturalization events allows applicants to complete their application more quickly, as well as reduces wait times and the need for volunteers.

 Recruit ambassadors who can encourage your community to act

 When information comes from trusted individuals, it resonates well with your intended audience.
 Scout your community for these people.
 They can be local celebrities or simply a person of good standing in your area.
 Their job will be to help promote the benefits of naturalization and direct LPRs to Citizenshipworks and naturalization workshops.
 Encourage them to use social media to reach supporters or use local media to speak out or run public service announcements.